wp-plugins/woocommerce-shipment-tracking/readme.txt

 = Installation =

-Important: before of all, you have to download and activate WooCommerce plugin, which is mandatory for Yith WooCommerce Order Tracking to be working.
-If WooCommerce plugin is active, you just need to activate the Yith WooCommerce Order Tracking plugin.
+Important: before of all, you have to download and activate WooCommerce plugin, which is mandatory for WooCommerce Shipment Tracking to be working.
+If WooCommerce plugin is active, you just need to activate the WooCommerce Shipment Tracking plugin.

 == Installation ==